PRTG: Helping a Leading Independent Security Analyst Detect and Prevent Cryptojacking

 Monero, an open source cryptocurrency that was launched in 2014 is one.
 Anonymous and untraceable, it works much like small bills in a traditional open market.
-Other popular crytocurrencies, or tokens, include Dash, Ethereum, Litecoin and Ripple - all of which provide a global standard that avoids the need for a centralized bank.
+Other popular cryptocurrencies, or tokens, include Dash, Ethereum, Litecoin and Ripple - all of which provide a global standard that avoids the need for a centralized bank.

-While numerous regulatory hurdles remain, the use of crytocurrencies is increasing, spurred on in part by the fact that they enable faster transactions than more traditional means of finance.
+While numerous regulatory hurdles remain, the use of cryptocurrencies is increasing, spurred on in part by the fact that they enable faster transactions than more traditional means of finance.
 But the move to digital currency is not without challenges.

 Blockchain, Cryptomining and the Crime of Cryptojacking

 The underlying technology on which cryptocurrency is based is blockchain.
 With cryptography to ensure that privacy is maintained, blockchain acts as a public ledger - a public database spread across multiple computers.
 Every time a transaction or asset is sent to another member, a block of data is created.
 And because the block is shared with every member, but remains encrypted, the integrity of the transaction or the movement of the asset can’t be tampered with.
 In other words, there’s no way to “cook the books” because every member receives every block and in that way possesses the entire ledger.